aionnetwork/aion_pool3/aion_pool/README.md

 ## Running a production pool

-A public production pool requires a web-frontend for your users to check their hashrate, earnings, etc. Follow the [instructions](https://github.com/aionnetwork/aion_pool3/tree/master/ui) for the UI installation
+A public production pool requires a web-frontend for your users to check their hashrate, earnings etc. Miningcore does not include such frontend but there are several community projects that can be used as starting point.

+## Example of miner connection

+./miner --algo aion --server localhost --port 3333 --user 0xa0f499fe8fc35c31b0c8a802d947744d765f7c555d01b2b69ef7a9d894bbbfd4.w1 --pass asd,mp=15

+### Miner Parameters

+* --user specify address for the miner and worker name using a splitter "."
+* --pass specify password, minimum payment and static difficulty using a splitter "," (e.g --pass asd,mp=20,d=500, where asd is the password, mp is the minimum payment and d is the static diff)